TarasZhere/AmicaBet/README.md

-AmicaBet ->> Bob: voided challenge, refound +29$ AmicaBet ->> Alice: voided challenge, refound +29$ AmicaBet ->> John: voided challenge, refound +29$ AmicaBet ->> AmicaBet: just erned 3$
+AmicaBet ->> Bob: voided challenge, refound +29$ AmicaBet ->> Alice: voided challenge, refound +29$ AmicaBet ->> John: voided challenge, refound +29$ AmicaBet ->> AmicaBet: just earned 3$
 ```

 </center>

 # Technical Documentation

-What building techs **AmicaBet** uses?
-This paragraph discusses what techs are used to build the webapp and what reason they have been chosen.
+What building tech-stack **AmicaBet** uses?
+This paragraph discusses what techs are used to build the web app and why they have been chosen.

 ## Tech Stack

-The full development stack is:
+The full development stack is as follows:

-1.  **Flask**, a web framework that uses python as core to manage HTTP requests and Database to create dynamic web pages
+1.  **Flask**, a web framework that uses Python as core to manage HTTP requests and Database to create dynamic web pages
 2.  **Bootstrap 5** to style web pages in a simple and quick manner
 3.  **SQLite3** is a Python SQL toolkit and Object Relational Mapper that gives application developers the full power and flexibility of SQL
-4.  more ...
+4. More

 ## Software Architecture